jrnold/r4ds-exercise-solutions/docs/transform.md

 without the taxi time data, which is not included in the flights datasets -->

-One problem with the way that we calculated z-scores is that the mean and standard deviation used to calculate it includes the unusual observations that we are looking for.
+One potential issue with the way that we calculated z-scores is that the mean and standard deviation used to calculate it include the unusual observations that we are looking for.
 Since the mean and standard deviation are sensitive to outliers, that means that an outlier could affect the mean and standard deviation calculations enough that it does not look like one.
 We would want to calculate the z-score of each observation using the mean and standard deviation based on all other flights to that origin and destination.
-Alternatively, we could use a robust statistic to find unusual observations, such as the one used in the box plot.
+This will be more of an issue if the number of of observations is small.
+Thankfully, there are easy methods to update the mean and variance by [removing an observation](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance), but for now, we won't use them.[^methods]

+Another way to improve this calculation is to use the same method used in box plots (see `geom_boxplot()`) to screen outliers.
+That method uses the median and inter-quartile range, and thus is less sensitive to outliers.
+Adjust the previous code and see if it makes a difference.

+All of these answers have relied on the distribution of comparable observerations (flights from the same origin to the same destination) to flag unusual observations.
+Apart from our knowledge that flights from the same origin to the same destination should have similar air times, we have not used any domain specific knowledge.
+But actually know much more about this problem.
+We know that aircraft have maximum speeds.
+So could use the time and distance of each flight to calculate the average speed of each flight and find any clearly impossibly fast flights.

 </div>